-Right now there’s theories of there be benefits in diversifying but little to no actual evidence of benefit in diversifying.
-This is because there’s no difference between systematic versus unsystematic risk, since most Validators seem to be doing fine and dandy.
+This is because there’s no difference between systematic versus unsystematic risk, since most Validators seem to be doing fine and dandy with regards to uptime.

 I have had a theory since mainnet launch that all Validators are doing fine now because there’s no attacks because there’s no actual market price or market value attached to attacking.
 So this might be a short-term problem once transfers are enabled and we see real exchanges trading Atoms.

 But if that theory is wrong, and centralization of Atoms among a few Validators is still present well after transfers are enabled, I’d suggest you create an additional staking rewards formula so that diversified Delegators receive “extra rewards” on top of the normal staking rewards for Delegating Atoms to a diversified group of Validators.
 Example: if the Atoms in your wallet are diversified more or less equally to at least 50 active Validators then you get 50% extra staking rewards.